snakajima/remoteio/README.md

 # remote.io

-Remote.io is an application framework, which makes it possible to remote-control a set of web pages from an iOS device, such as switching pages and executing application specific commands.
+Remote.io is an application framework, which makes it possible to remote-control a set of web pages from an iOS device, such as switching pages, executing application specific commands and sending "pan" and "pinch & zoom" events.

 ## Architecture

 It consists of a Chat Server (chatrooms.js), an iOS application (the remote controller) and a JavaScript library (remote.io.js).

-## How to run
+## How to run it (locally, for development)

-#### Requirement
+#### Requirements

 Development Engironment
 - OS X El Capitan